meysamhadeli/booking-microservices/README.md

                  <a href="https://github.com/meysamhadeli/booking-microservices/blob/main/LICENSE"><img alt="build-status"          src="https://img.shields.io/github/license/meysamhadeli/booking-microservices?color=%234275f5&style=flat-square"/></a>
     </div>
 </div>

-> **The main idea of creating this project is implementing an infrastructure for up and running distributed system with the latest technology and architecture like Vertical Slice Architecture, Event Sourcing, CQRS, DDD, gRpc, MongoDB, RabbitMq, Masstransit in .Net 8, and we will not deal mainly with business.** 🚀
+> **A practical and imaginary microservices for implementing an infrastructure for up and running distributed system with the latest technology and architecture Vertical Slice Architecture, Event Sourcing, CQRS, DDD, gRpc, MongoDB, RabbitMq, Masstransit in .Net 8.** 🚀

+> 💡 **This project not business oriented and most of my focus was in the thechnical part for implement a distributed system with a sample project.
+In this project I implemented some concept in microservices like Messaging, Tracing, Event Driven Architecture, Vertical Slice Architecture, Event Sourcing, CQRS, DDD and gRpc.**

 <div>
   <a href="https://gitpod.io/#https://github.com/meysamhadeli/booking-microservices"><img alt="Open in Gitpod" src="https://gitpod.io/button/open-in-gitpod.svg"/></a>